 Students and employees are automatically enrolled to receive Pioneer Alerts emergency text messages, unless they opt-out of the Rave Alert program.
 Student cell phone numbers are retrieved from the UW-Platteville PASS system.
-If an employee provides a cell phone number to Human Resources, he/she is automatically enrolled in the system as well.
-For employees that did not provide a cell phone number, or if a student chooses to add a parent, relative, or friend into the Rave Alert system, please register here: https://www.getrave.com/login/uwplatt
+If an employee provides a cell phone number to Human Resources, they are automatically enrolled in the system as well.
+For employees that did not provide a cell phone number, or if a student chooses to add a parent, relative, or friend into the Rave Alert system, please register here: https://www.getrave.com/login/uwplatt.

 Everyone with a UW-Platteville, including branch campuses, affiliated email address receives Timely Warnings, Emergency Notifications, and Pioneer Alerts and cannot opt-out or unsubscribe.
 The email database is updated daily with the most current list of email addresses.
 Additional emergency contact and local contact information for students and employees can be registered at https://go.uwplatt.edu/pass/login